Covid-19 / Coronavirus

-- Face masks - please be aware that there are three sections on clinic where you will not be able to wear a mask (Donor registration, Screening interview, and the donation chair).
-If you choose to wear a mask you will have to dispose of each one after it is removed in these areas and replace with a new one whilst also sanitising your hands.
+- Face masks – Donors can wear a face mask on clinic if they choose to.
+Please be aware that you will not be able to wear a mask while on the donation chair to enable staff to monitor your well-being from a distance throughout the process.
+If you choose to wear a mask you will have to sanitise your hands after removing/replacing it.
 IBTS staff will be wearing either masks or shields throughout the process.

 There is no evidence that Covid-19 has been transmitted by blood transfusion.
 All of the above measures have been implemented to reduce the risk of transmission of Covid-19 between donors and our staff